 Specimens: 5.01 g including one polished slice at UWB; remainder with Mr. J. Higgins.

-NWA 10973 is a feldspathic lunar meteorite that is moderately rich in KREEP elements with a composition like Apollo 16 soil.
-It is possibly paired with NWA 8010.
+NWA 10973 is a feldspathic lunar meteorite that is moderately rich in KREEP elements, with a composition like Apollo 16 soil.

 Meteoritical Bulletin Database